arabbitplays/Zettelkasten/🔴Fleeting/Eclipse Modeling Framework.md

 ### Code Generation

-- Ecore classes are [[Model Transformations | transformed]] into two construct, the interface class and the implementation class
+- Ecore classes are [[Model Transformations#Model to Text Transformations| transformed]] into two construct, the interface class and the implementation class
 ![[Pasted image 20250311113905.png]]
 - Automatic generation of
 	- model implementation